klanting/SignClick/docs/ESMEE_IMPORTANT.md

 - plugin.yml has been eddided (added construct)
 - CompatibleLayer.java has been eddided (cleaned up andadded construct)
 - VersionDetection.java has been eddided (cleaned up and added construct)

-# To Do
-- utils.java
-    Clean up
-    adding construct